 I tend to drink much, but not much alcohol, and I'm insanely fond of water (gas, please) and juices.

-I'm a bit suspicious of any food self-limitation (apart for medical reasons, like allergies).
+I'm a bit suspicious about any food self-limitation (unless there are medical reasons, like allergies).
 Nevertheless, any jew, muslim, hindu, vegetarian, vegan or anything else is safe around us.

 Please, if I'll visit you, DON'T bring me to Italian places: I want to eat YOUR stuff.
 And if YOU will visit us, you will learn the hard way that there's no such thing as an "Italian" cuisine.